hyperoslo/Cache/README.md

 - `CacheAware` and `StorageAware` protocols to implement different kinds of key-value cache storages.
 The basic interface includes methods to add, get and remove objects by key.
-- `Cache` class to create a type safe cache storage by a given name for a specified `Cachable`-compliant type.
+- `SpecializedCache` class to create a type safe cache storage by a given name for a specified `Cachable`-compliant type.
 - `HybridCache` class that works with every kind of `Cachable`-compliant types.
-- Flexible `Config` struct which is used in the initialization of `Cache` and `HybridCache` classes, based on the concept of having front- and back- caches.
+- Flexible `Config` struct which is used in the initialization of `SpecializedCache` and `HybridCache` classes, based on the concept of having front- and back- caches.
 A request to a front cache should be less time and memory consuming (`NSCache` is used by default here).
 The difference between front and back caching is that back